-Don't forget - the funding application window for the January term closes on the 31st December.
+Don't forget - the funding application window for the April term closes on the 31st March.
 To make sure you don't miss out on the funding expansion and your hours, we recommend applying or reconfirming your eligibilty as soon as possible.

 Universal funding for 3 and 4 year olds